Pittsburgh Condors: 1971–72 season

 For the next season, Haven tried to change the Condors' image, with a new logo and uniforms, plus a slick marketing campaign.
 In October, they lured the defending NBA champion Milwaukee Bucks (and star Lew Alcindor) to Pittsburgh for an exhibition game, guaranteeing the Bucks $25,000.
-A local ad proclaimed "Bring on Alcindor" and that "the ABA-NBA merger is here".
+A local ad proclaimed "Bring on Alcindor" and that "the ABA–NBA merger is here".
 (The merger would not actually happen until 1976, and it would not include Pittsburgh.)
-Unfortunately for the Condors, Alcindor—who had changed his name to Kareem Abdul-Jabbar just a few days before the game—was injured and did not play (the Bucks won anyway, 129-115).
+Unfortunately for the Condors, Alcindor — who had changed his name to Kareem Abdul-Jabbar just a few days before the game — was injured and did not play (the Bucks won anyway, 129–115).
 Only 8,881 fans showed up, and the Condors "took a bath" on the deal—not a good start for the season.

-After a 4-6 start, general manager Mark Binstein fired McMahon for unknown reasons and named himself head coach.
-The move backfired disastrously; the Condors only went 21-50 the rest of the way.
+After a 4–6 start, general manager Mark Binstein fired McMahon and named himself head coach, citing a need for the team to have "more discipline".
+The move backfired disastrously; the Condors only went 21–50 the rest of the way.

 As the season progressed, attendance dropped below 1,000 fans per game, fueling speculation the Condors would fold before Christmas.
-While they did manage to survive into the New Year, Haven had finally seen enough and announced the Condors would be playing elsewhere for the 1972-73 season.
+While they did manage to survive into the New Year, Haven had finally seen enough and announced the Condors would be playing elsewhere for the 1972–73 season.
 In the meantime, they began relocating home games, first to other cities in Pennsylvania, and then to farther-away places.
-On March 24, 1972 the Condors hosted the Kentucky Colonels in Birmingham, Alabama; four days later, the Condors hosted the Colonels again, this time in their last 'home' game, in Tucson, Arizona.
+On March 24, 1972, the Condors hosted the Kentucky Colonels in Birmingham, Alabama; four days later, the Condors hosted the Colonels again, this time in their last 'home' game, in Tucson, Arizona.

 John Brisker and George Thompson played in the ABA All-Star Game.
-The Condors finished in sixth place in the Eastern Division at 25-59 and failed to make the playoffs.
-They averaged 2,215 fans per home game—a figure that would have been even lower if not for the gates brought in at both Birmingham (an estimated 3,000) and Tucson (reported as 5,000).
+The Condors finished in sixth place in the Eastern Division at 25–59 and failed to make the playoffs.
+They averaged 2,215 fans per home game — a figure that would have been even lower if not for the gates brought in at both Birmingham (an estimated 3,000) and Tucson (reported as 5,000).
 These were significantly better than the ones in Pittsburgh; the Condors drew only 689 at their final game at the Civic Center.